Nidz01/Resume_Builder_App/README.md

 "scripts": {
     "start": "node ./bin/www",
     "dev": "nodemon ./bin/www",
-    "reset": "psql -U labber -d final_project < ./db/schema/create.sql && psql -U labber -d final_project < ./db/schema/seed.sql"
+    "reset": "psql -U development -d resume_builder < ./db/schema/create.sql && psql -U development -d resume_builder < ./db/schema/seed.sql"
   },
 ```
-- replace `labber` with your own username and `final_project` with your database name
+- replace `development` with your own username and `resume_builder` with your database name

-- currently, the users route is setup with a get and a post as examples.
-Modify it according to your needs and/or create additional route files.

-## Client Setup

-- A custom hook in `hooks/useApplicationData.js` contains the state.
-- a `useEffect` with an axios request is adding the users in the state.
-Modify the initial state and the useEffect according to your needs.
+Install the all backend dependencies using npm: npm install.
+Run the server using this command on terminal: npm start.

+Open [http://localhost:3002](http://localhost:3002) to view it in the browser.

+## Creating The First Resume
+Make sure that both Backend and Frontend Servers are running.
+YOU should be on localhost [http://localhost:3030](http://localhost:3002) in the browser.
+On home page, click Register in the top navigation bar incase if you are not registered.
+If you are already registered then click Login and enter your username and password.